gipity/gipity-core-adk/replit.md

 - **Script Modification Caution**: Discuss any prepare-appflow.sh modifications before implementing
 - **Supabase Integration**: Backend-only connections, frontend uses secure API endpoints exclusively

-# Important Instructions for ADK App Users
+# Important Instructions for AI Dev Kit (ADK) Users
 - **You are welcome to adjust the *Critical Instructions for Replit Agents* and *User Preferences for Replit Agents to Follow* sections above in alignment with your own preferred vibe building and workflow practices**

 ---